Craig-Lyndon Interpolation for the Logic of Here and There with a Variation of Mints' Sequent System: Interpolating Sequent Systems -- Maehara's Method

 In a split-sequent each formula occurrence that is a member of the antecedent or of the succedent (antecedent and succedent are multisets) is labeled with a \defname{provenance} $\in \{\LL, \RR\}$.
 We write the multiset of the members of the antecedent with provenance $\LL$ ($\RR$) as $\X^\LL$ ($\X^\RR$), and, analogously, the multiset of the members of the succedent with provenance $\LL$ ($\RR$) as $\Y^\LL$ ($\Y^\RR$).
 We write $\X$ for $\X^\LL, \X^\RR$ and $\Y$ for $\Y^\LL, \Y^\RR$.

 As usual for G3 systems, axioms and rules are suitable for bottom-up proof construction that starts with the given goal sequent as root and ends with axiom instances as leaves.
-The rules with split-sequents now specify, in addition, how the provenance labeling of formula occurrences is propagated upwards from the principal formula in the rule conclusion upwards to the corresponding active formulas in the premises.
+The rules with split-sequents now specify, in addition, how the provenance labeling of formula occurrences is propagated upwards from the principal formula in the rule conclusion to the corresponding active formulas in the premises.

-A split-sequent is decorated with a formula $H$, the \name{relative interpolant} of the sequent, such that any instance in a proof satisfies the following conditions, where $\voc(A)$ denotes the set of atoms occurring in $A$.
+A split-sequent is decorated with a formula $H$, the \name{relative interpolant} of the sequent, such that any instance in a proof satisfies the following conditions.

-Observe that if $\X = A^\LL$ and $\Y = B^\RR$, then conditions~(\ref{item-inv-l}--\ref{item-inv-voc}) characterize $H$ as a Craig interpolant of $A$ and $B$.
-Thus, a Craig interpolant of given formulas $A$ and $B$ is obtained as formula $H$ from a proof of the root sequent
+Observe that if $\X = A^\LL$ and $\Y = B^\RR$, then conditions~(\ref{item-inv-l}--\ref{item-inv-voc}) characterize $H$ as a Craig-Lyndon interpolant of $A$ and $B$.
+Thus, a Craig-Lyndon interpolant of given formulas $A$ and $B$ is obtained as formula $H$ from a proof of the root sequent

-Through the decoration with the relative interpolant $H$, the axioms and rules of the sequent system specify an inductive construction of the Craig interpolant, which proceeds downwards from leaves, axiom instances, to the root $A^\LL \seqh{H} B^\RR$.
+Through the decoration with the relative interpolant $H$, the axioms and rules of the sequent system specify an inductive construction of the Craig-Lyndon interpolant, which proceeds downwards from leaves, axiom instances, to the root $A^\LL \seqh{H} B^\RR$.
 Correctness of the interpolation construction then means to show that conditions~(\ref{item-inv-l}--\ref{item-inv-voc}) apply to the axioms and, for a rule, if they are assumed for the premises, then they also hold for the conclusion.

-As an example rule consider the interpolating version of ${\seq}{\land}$ in classical logic, where we have two cases, one for each possible provenance labeling of the principal formula.
+As an example rule consider the interpolating version of ${\seq}{\land}$ for classical logic (and also HT), where we have two cases, one for each possible provenance labeling of the principal formula.